lukewhitehouse/groot/readme.md

 ## Credits

-This framework is under constant development by the [Mixd](http://mixd.co.uk) team.
-Like it?
-Hate it?
-Let us know on [Twitter](http://twitter.com/mixd).
+Groot has been produced primarily by Luke Whitehouse, however, special thanks have to be given to the following:

-If – like us – you work with WordPress then you may be interested in our other Open Source project called [wp-deploy](https://github.com/Mixd/wp-deploy) a capistrano-powered deployment tool for WordPress.
+- [Mixd](http://mixd.co.uk): Who introduced me to Griddle in the first place and without which I probably wouldn't be where I am today.
+If – like us – you work with WordPress then you may be interested in our Open Source project called [wp-deploy](https://github.com/Mixd/wp-deploy); a capistrano-powered deployment tool for WordPress.

+## License

+MIT License (MIT)

+Copyright (c) 2015 Luke Whitehouse, https://github.com/lukewhitehouse/groot

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.